 Notes: FID = Final investment decision; CCUS = carbon capture, utilisation and storage; NZE = Net Zero Emissions by 2050 Scenario; RoW = rest of world.
 In the left-hand side figure, the '2022' label refers to operational projects, and the label FID 2030 includes projects that are under construction and projects that have reached FID.
-"FID" includes projects that have reached at least the FID, therefore under-construction projects are also included; "Feasibility" includes projects undergoing a feasibility study; "Early stage" includes projects at very early stages, such as those in which only a cooperation agreement among stakeholders has been announced.
+"FID" includes projects that have reached at least the FID, therefore under-construction projects are also included; "Feasibility" includes projects undergoing a feasibility study; "Early stage" includes projects at very early stages, such as those in which only a co-operation agreement among stakeholders has been announced.
 The right-hand side figure includes operational projects and projects that have taken FID, at advanced planning and at early stages.
+Source: IEA Hydrogen Projects, (Database, October 2023 release).